gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 - a cluster of genes that are determining the compatibility of a transplanted organ
   - translated into histocompatibility antigens
 - closely related to immune respone; genetic linkage (连锁)
-- specific in mammals; in human called Human Leukocyte Antigen
+- specific in mammals; in human called Human Leukocyte Antigen (here MHC=HLA)

 ## HLA complex

 ### Genes

 located in Chromosome 6 short arm.
-6p21.31
+6p21.3

 > β2m: chromosome 15. not in HLA II!